Minor in Marine Science

 When the ocean becomes the classroom, students experience learning through real-world exploration.

 A minor in marine sciences can provide you with a broader understanding of our oceans as well as increase your career and academic opportunities.
-This minor is open to any University of South Alabama majors, although students not majoring in other science disciplines will likely need additional preparation or prerequisite courses.
+This minor is open to any University of South Alabama majors, although students not majoring in other science disciplines may need additional preparation or prerequisite courses.

 • Mobile Bay